The Estuary Partnership Board members represent the diverse and various interests of those who live, work and recreate on the lower Columbia River.

 Agriculture, Magruder Farms & Local Watershed Councils

-Margaret is the managing partner of Magruder Farms, producing sheep in Clatskanie, Oregon, and the managing partner of Oregon Shepherd, LLC, a manufacturer of all-natural wool building insulation in Rainier, Oregon.
+Margaret is the managing partner of Magruder Farms, producing sheep in Clatskanie, Oregon and the managing partner of Oregon Shepherd, LLC, a manufacturer of all-natural wool building insulation in Rainier, Oregon.
 She serves on several national, regional, and local agriculture, environmental, and policy groups.
-Margaret’s career in production agriculture provides her a foundation in conservation and environmental issues as well as fostering a deep appreciation for the Lower Columbia River region.
-Margaret also is the Coordinator for the Lower Columbia River Watershed Council.
+Margaret’s career in production agriculture provides her a foundation in conservation and environmental issues and fosters a deep appreciation for the Lower Columbia River region.
+Margaret also serves as a Columbia County Commissioner.
 She is a graduate of Willamette University and obtained a Master’s degree from Syracuse University.

 Elaine Placido, Vice Chair

 Elaine has served as Director of Building and Planning for Cowlitz County since 2013.
 Previously, she served for two years as the Building and Planning Operations Manager at Cowlitz County.
 Elaine has enjoyed a varied career including non-profit management and work with local governments in California and Nebraska.
 Elaine is a veteran of the U.S. Coast Guard who served for seven years of active duty.
 She has a B.A. in Criminal Justice from Park University, an M.P.A. from the University of Nebraska-Omaha, and a doctorate in Public Administration from Valdosta State University.